IanFinlayson/chai/docs/lexer.md

 of digits and up to one '.' total.
 If there is a '.', it will be treated as a floating-point value, otherwise an integer.

+Numbers can also be written in scientific notation such as 1.4e6, or 89e-4.